shawnjones/Log-Scraper/README.md

 ## Contributing
 Making improvements is encouraged.
 If you just have an idea or comment, I welcome those as well.
 This script is released for the amateur radio community as a whole, if you find it useful drop me a message and let me know.
-I encourage anyone to contact me at shawnjones20@gmail.com if you have any questions.